Platinum

 Main uses and applications

-In addition to acting as a catalyst in petroleum refining, platinum-containing products have medical applications including dental protheses, surgical equipment, implants and chemotherapy medication.
-Various electronic components also contain platinum, such as hard disks, liquid crystal displays, optical fibres and wiring.v
+Platinum also has medical applications in products such as including dental protheses, surgical equipment, implants, and chemotherapy medication.
+Various electronic components also contain platinum, such as hard disks, liquid crystal displays, optical fibres and wiring.

 Key Industries